ibaraness/webpack-tutorial/basic-setting.md

 </html>
 ```

 Next we'll create our greeting.js and entry.js files.
+Let create the JavaScript files in the following path 'src/app/'.

 ###### entry.js
 ```javascript